 This is the one I use now.
 I originally used one called "Unblock-Us," but ended up switching to Getflix.
 Why did I switch?
 I switched simply because I'm a cheapskate, and Getflix is a tad bit cheaper.
 They offer a free trial, have a friendly responsive helpdesk, and support a ton of overseas streaming services.
 Oh, and best of all is that Getflix also includes optional free VPN service, so you can get the best of both worlds for no additional cost.
 The VPN comes in handy when I absolutely need to view the USA version of a website to check on my "American stuff."
 For example, I use it when logging into my USA Paypal account or obtaining free yearly credit reports.

 After signing up with the service, all I had to do was modify the DNS settings on my home router, and I was good to go.
 The services above also allow you to set whichever Netflix region you prefer (Japan, USA, UK, etc).
 Now I can watch not only Netflix USA, but Netflix from a diverse mix of countries with sundry content libraries.
 Mission accomplished!

 NOTE: Unfortunately, Netflix has been stepping up their campaign against Smart DNS services.
 While Getflix does still support Netflix unblocking, it currently only supports the USA region.
 Getflix does support unblocking for lots of other media services, though.
 Pandora and Amazon Prime Video USA work swimmingly!

 Step 2: Sign Up for a Netflix Account (Duh!)

-NOTE: If you found this article helpful and you do plan on using Unblock Us, please show your appreciation by using the link provided in the article.
-This tells Unblock Us where the referral came from.
+NOTE: If you found this article helpful and you do plan on using one of the Smart DNS services mentioned above, please show your appreciation by using the links provided in the article.
+This tells them where the referral came from.
 Thank you!